qinguorui2001/tp/docs/DeveloperGuide.md

 2. Test case: `clean` <br>
    Expected: All completed assignments are removed for all persons.
 The result of the command is shown in the image below.
-   Note that the assignment panel is showing the assigment list of the first person as `show 1` was executed before `clean`.
+   Note that the assignment panel is showing the assignment list of the first person as `show 1` was executed before `clean`.
    ![Manual Testing for clean command](images/ManualTestingClean.png) <br>

 ###  Redoing a command